 When it comes to more permanent approaches, surgical options you may consider are Myomectomy – cutting the Fibroid out of the womb; or Hysterectomy, which means the removal of the womb.

-Natural remedies are an essential aspect of Fibroids care and can be short, medium and long term.
+Natural remedies are essential to Fibroids care and can be short, medium and long-term.

-Though we have limited studies, evidence suggests diet and micronutrients play a part in the development of Fibroids.
+Though we have limited studies, evidence suggests diet and micronutrients play a part in developing Fibroids.
 Make sure you check out this video on my channel, where I talk extensively about natural fibroids remedies.
 However, to summarise:

 Unfortunately, there is no exact, perfect or single answer to this question (as you commonly find in medicine).

-Instead, you may find a method that seems to remove the pain but comes with several side effects or is only temporary.
+Instead, you may find a method that removes the pain but has several side effects or is only temporary.